 The connection between the earth and the psyche is demonstrable in the increasing frequency of dreams that consist of barren landscapes, dead animals, and other imagery reflecting a sick planet.
 This is true in my own practice with dreams, with colleagues who report similar findings, and also in a growing body of professional literature documenting this phenomena.
 It is clear that a correspondence exists between the environmental challenges facing our planet and species and the structures within the psyche discernible in the language and images of dreams.
 On a collective level, the abundance of motifs involving post-apocalyptic plots and inter-stellar habitation reflects our collective ecological anxiety, as well as our deep awareness of a planet in great need of restoration and healing.

 When we consider the health of our planet’s ecosystems, and the relationship of the human psyche and the earth, what story are we telling ourselves?
 In addition, what story is being told to us and by who?
 In many ways the foundational motif informing the current story between psyche and earth is disconnection.
 This story has roots in the industrial revolution, which allowed rapid development of technology and consumerism, enhancing the alienation between earth and psyche.
-However, this disconnection stretches farther back, to the decline of earth based religions and spiritual practices and the rise of religious systems that removed the divine from the earth, creating a new cosmology that insisted the divine is somewhere else.
 With this development, a physical/psychological/spiritual split began to form between earth and psyche.
 This story certainly continues today as we are conditioned to believe we are separate from and greater than nature and the earth.
 It is an ego-centered posture, entirely consistent with an ego-centered culture preoccupied with material gain and consumption.

 The thing about this story is that it is false.
 We are so deeply interconnected with this planet that the very pH level of the human body is the same pH level as the world’s oceans.
 When we take into account this level of interconnection it is obvious that the environmental damage we’ve afflicted on the earth will have an analogous effect on the human psyche.
 From a psychological perspective, the despair and helplessness associated with the ecological crisis may also point to a challenging and uncomfortable shift out of an ego-centric worldview.
 In other words, we are coming to recognize the limitations of our ego.
 When confronted with forces so immensely greater than our own, whether fire, flood, drought, or polar vortex, there is a relativization of what we see as our own power.
 This is humbling, and terrifying, and painful.
 It is a check on what has been a predominant mythos of our time - that we are separate from and greater than the earth.